-As another presidential election approaches, we remember a man who was as controversial in his time as any candidate in 2012: George Wallace, who died 14 years ago today.
-In 2008 on the 10th anniversary of Wallace's death, Jeff Frederick considered the evolution of his politics.
-(AP Photo)
+As another presidential election approaches, we remember a man who was as controversial in his time as any current candidate: George Wallace.
+In 2008 on the 10th anniversary of Wallace’s death, Jeff Frederick considered the evolution of his politics.

 Ten years after his death, more than 20 years since he left office and decades after he became the most recognized governor in America, George Wallace’s complicated legacy continues to loom over Alabama, the South and the nation at large.